Construction

 • Lifespan: 40 years in operation

-• Construction period 6-9 months
+• Construction period: c.
+20 months

-• Panel height: Up to 4.5m
+• Panel height: c.
+3.4 metres

 • Connection to electricity grid: Thurcroft substation

-• Decommissioning: Infrastructure will be removed with the site returned to farm land at the end of the project
+• Decommissioning: Infrastructure will be removed with the site returned to farmland at the end of the project.

 Name